MoviebaseApp/tmdb-kotlin/README.md

 <hr>

-*This library uses the TMDb but is not endorsed or certified by TMDb.
+*This library uses the TMDB but is not endorsed or certified by TMDB.
 These services are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0).*